How to find Inner Peace, regain Control, with Christ Driven Behavior

 The Synergy of Scripture and Addiction Science

-Is anyone completely satisfied with their life?
-We all seek inner peace.
-We are all biologically wired to seek control and pursue happiness.
+Without control of our lives, there can be no inner peace.
+We are all biologically wired to seek control, avoid pain and pursue happiness.
 We all want to experience happiness in our lives, we want to be in control, because the perception of control, makes us feel good.

 In the 2019 movie, “Beautiful Boy,” the father asks his drug addicted son, "Why do you do all these drugs?"
 The son answers, “I don’t know why, when I tried it I felt better than I ever have, so I just kept doing it.”

 This teen's statement goes to the core of human nature and hence, human behavior.
+He is seeking to regain control of his emotions, how he feels, with the quick fix or mood changer of drugs.
 We all seek emotional happiness, control of how we feel.
 We are all driven to seek happiness (reward).
-All human behavior is driven by the pursuit of happiness (reward) and that, when you choose a specific behavior, you do so because you see it as your best available option for happiness.
-Sometimes, we manifest our control of happiness, in unhealthy ways, with substances and other behaviors.
-Happiness is a genetically programmed, ego driven, genuine and transient emotional reaction, driven by our limbic system, to external circumstances, that excite us!
-Serenity is a state of mind that transcends excitement, that must be learned.
-Serenity requires self awareness and an understanding of what contributes and detracts from it.
-Serenity requires being mindful, employing self discovery, curiosity, awareness, gratitude, service and a personal connection that can produce the fruit of Joy and Self-control.
+All human behavior is driven by the pursuit of happiness (reward) and that, when we choose a specific behavior, we you do so because we see it as our best available option for happiness, at a given moment in time.
+Sometimes, we choose what we think is our best available option for happiness, in unhealthy ways, with substances and other corrupt behaviors.
+We choose quick rewards, ignoring long term gains.
+The pursuit of self-interest is a fundamental economic motive.
+The fundamental human motive is the desire to seek pleasure and avoid pain.
+People organize their actions around these twin pursuits.
+Then we wonder why we are not happy and don't have peace of mind.
+Consider that happiness is a genetically programmed, ego driven, genuine and transient emotional reaction, driven by our limbic system, to external circumstances, that excite us!
+Serenity is a state of mind, driven by our prefrontal cortex, that transcends excitement, that must be learned.
+Serenity (peace of mind) requires self awareness and an understanding of what contributes and detracts from it.
+Serenity requires being mindful, employing self discovery, curiosity, awareness, gratitude, service and a personal connection that can produce the fruit of love, joy, peace, long suffering, kindness, goodness, faithfulness, gentleness and self-control.

 You must reach that conclusion yourself because, as Aristotle said, “We desire in accordance with our deliberation."

-To really know who you are, your core self, you need to know who you are pretending to be.
+To really know who you are, your core self, you need to know who you are pretending to be and who you intended to be.
 The way to heal is to grow in self awareness; to understand what motivates us, to realize our values and purpose in life, in some cases, to find a purpose in life.
+Without values and purpose there is no meaning in life.
 What are values?
 Values, are what we consider more important than our feelings.
 This is a psycho-dynamic approach that goes beyond copying skills, that involves healing from the inside out.
 Socrates said it best, with respect to philosophy and love of wisdom, "The unexamined life is not worth living."
 To be true to ourselves, we must think, feel, and behave in alignment with our moral and spiritual values.
 We must work to be curious, observant and mindful.
 We need to pause and examine the auto pilot of our lives, our habit loops and to be able to visualize the forest through the trees.

 Addictive behavior always serves and emotional purpose!
 Addicts have learned to empower themselves and regain control of how they feel, with a displaced quick fix or mood changer of substances and other behaviors.
 Non-addicts empower themselves and regain control of their feelings by facing them directly and replacing them with a more healthy high-value behavior.
 Compulsive behavior (addictions) is really about managing our, "Emotional IQ," or making our emotions work for us instead of against us.
 "A fool vents all their feelings, but a wise person holds them in control."
 Proverbs 29:11